 These are microbreweries in NW Portland with on-site brewing operations and attached brew pub, taproom, or tasting room (we do not include standalone brewpubs where beer is not made on premises or breweries that only make beer for distribution).

 Every Portlander knows—and partly also dreads—the BrewCycle, a 15-person bicycle loaded with wooing and cheering tourists rolling through town on NW Portland brewery tours (the BrewBarge is the same thing, except on the river where Portlanders don’t mind).

 So is the company’s nanobrewery and taproom, part of which is the garage that houses the BrewCycles.
 The tiny space is two doors down from the ultrapopular and always-crowded 10 Barrel (see below) and, correspondingly, much more airy and cool.

-Both an invitation and a challenge, Tropic Thrasher Imperial Citrus Pale (7.8% ABV, 70 IBU) is a mashup of the Blood Orange Blonde (5.5% ABV, 30 IBU) and Tropic Thunder IPA (6.6% ABV, 90 IBU)—and the biggest, baddest hazy ale we’ve had in any of the NW Portland breweries.
+Both an invitation and a challenge, Tropic Thrasher Imperial Citrus Pale (7.8% ABV, 70 IBU) is a mashup of the Blood Orange Blonde (5.5% ABV, 30 IBU) and Tropic Thunder IPA (6.6% ABV, 90 IBU)—and the biggest, baddest hazy ale we’ve had in any of the breweries in NW Portland.

-What the taproom’s metal-heavy interior lacks in coziness, particularly on dreary winter days, it makes up for in friendliness of staff and patrons and in the beer lineup.
+What the taproom’s metal-heavy interior lacks in coziness, particularly on dreary winter days, it makes up for in friendliness of staff and patrons as well as in the beer lineup.
 While it may not invite lingering until the summer, it’s a perfect stop on the way from Point A to Point B and a welcoming environment for exploring creative beers.